agustinrbeltran/inclusion-exercise/README.md

    ```

    This command will start the Spring Boot embedded Tomcat server, and the application will be accessible at `http://localhost:8080`.

+## Using the Postman Collection

+The Postman collection named `Inclusion.postman_collection.json` is located in the root folder.
+This collection contains pre-configured requests to interact with the application's endpoints.

+To use the Postman collection, follow these steps:

+1. Open the Postman application.
+2. Click on the **Import** button in the top-left corner.
+3. In the **Import File** tab, select the `Inclusion.postman_collection.json` file from the project's root folder.
+4. Click the **Open** button to import the collection into Postman.
+5. The imported collection will appear in the left sidebar of the Postman application.
+6. Expand the collection to see the available requests.
+7. Click on a request to open it and modify any necessary parameters (e.g., request body, path variables).
+8. Click the **Send** button to execute the request against the running Spring Boot application.
+9. The response will be displayed in the Postman application.

+You can execute the provided requests in the Postman collection to interact with the application's endpoints conveniently.

 ## Endpoints